Shifting Paradigms menu

 Buildings and infrastructure require energy to operate, which contributes to greenhouse gas (GHG) emissions.
 In buildings, this involves primarily heating, cooling and lighting.
 However, the construction, maintenance, renovation and eventual decommissioning of buildings and infrastructure also contribute to GHG emissions.

 When we consider GHG emissions associated with a building’s construction materials and its full life cycle (excluding operational emissions from its use phase), they are referred to as embodied carbon.
 Buildings operation in the EU is responsible for 36% of GHG emissions from the energy sector.
 The construction sector in the EU is responsible for around 50% of all extracted materials, and over 35% of EU waste generation.
-Clear figures on embodied carbon in EU construction is lacking but at a global level this is estimated at 10% of all GHG emissions.
+Clear figures on embodied carbon in EU construction are lacking but at a global level this is estimated at 10% of all GHG emissions.

 Ample potential exists for cost-effective embodied carbon emission reduction